-OVN honors this option only if the logical router has a distributed gateway port and if the LRP's peer switch has a localnet port.
+OVN honors this option only if the logical router has one and only one distributed gateway port and if the LRP's peer switch has a localnet port.

 options: redirect-type: optional string, either bridged or overlay

 If set to bridged on a distributed gateway port, this option causes OVN to redirect packets to the gateway chassis over a localnet port instead of a tunnel.
 The relevant chassis must share a localnet port.